Shailendra-vi/shailendra-vi/README.md

 ---

 ### What Drives Me?
-The new era of technolgy where everyone can dive best experience
+The new era of technology, where everyone can dive into the best experiences.

 ---